Holiday Pay Laws: Everything You Need to Know

 Under the FLSA, employers are not required to pay employees for any time that isn’t spent working; therefore, employers need not offer vacation days.
 However, this may not be a good idea for employers, as most people wouldn’t want to work for a company that doesn’t provide any paid time off.
 This information should also be stated in the employment contract and should even be mentioned during the interview process as well as in the employee handbook.

 If you need help learning more about holiday pay laws, and your rights and responsibilities as an employer or employee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.